grover/homebridge-dacp/README.md

 The platform can connect to any number of devices or programs at the same time as long as they support the DACP protocol.
 I've tested the plugin with an Apple TV 4 and iTunes 12.7.

-You may choose to create all accessories with one remote or create multiple remotes and group your accessories in a way that suits you best.
+You may choose to create multiple remote controls: One per device/program that you'd like to control.
+The name of the remote control is also the name of the accessory in HomeKit.

 The plugin is configured with the following configuration: